 Where is Bone Marrow Taken From the Body?

 During cellular therapy, our office may use your bone marrow for treatment, such as the Regenexx®-SD procedure.
 However, if you are not familiar with the process of obtaining bone marrow, it can sound scary.
-Dr. Christie Lehman and Dr. Nate Crider, physicians board-certified in Physical Medicine and Rehabilitation, can help you to understand the entire process.
+Dr. Christie Lehman, physician board-certified in Physical Medicine and Rehabilitation, can help you to understand the entire process.
 Schedule a consultation with Asheville Regenerative Orthopedics & Sports Medicine in Asheville, NC to learn more about how our office can help you today.